benoleary/LesHouchesParserClasses_CPP/LHPC/include/BOLlib/README.BOLlib.txt

  to allow others to use the classes.

 CHANGELOG:
+ * 4th October 2012: version 0.2.2
+ - tried to make StringParser as thread-safe as possible by removing all non-const static data members.

  * 19th September 2012: version 0.2.1
  - fixed bug in AsciiXmlParser where searching for the default tag subsequent to looking for a non-default tag would fail unless the last non-default tag